FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    8. The depth duration analysis is used to determine how long a floodplain grid element is inundated at a flow depth greater than the DEPTHDUR variable.
-      If DEPTHDUR = 1 ft, the output file DEPTHDUR.OUT has the total du- ration in hours that the depth exceeded 1 ft.
+      If DEPTHDUR = 1 ft, the output file DEPTHDUR.OUT has the total duration in hours that the depth exceeded 1 ft.
       The results can be reviewed in MAXPLOT.
       If the depth duration analysis is activated, then a second output file DEPTHDURATION2.OUT is generated for the cumulative time duration above 2 ft (0.61 m).